WCKY-FM

-WCKY-FM (103.7 MHz, "Buckeye Country 103.7") is a radio station licensed to Pemberville, Ohio, serving the Toledo market.
-Owned by iHeartMedia, the station - branded as Buckeye Country 103.7 CKY - features a country music format.
+WCKY-FM (103.7 MHz, "Buckeye Country 103.7") is a radio station licensed to Pemberville, Ohio.
+Owned by iHeartMedia, the station - branded as Buckeye Country 103.7 CKY - features a classic country format, and is the Toledo affiliate for The Bobby Bones Show.

 From its inception until 2008, the station was licensed to (and originally broadcast from) Tiffin, Ohio where the transmitter is located.
 Originally it simulcast and was a sister station to WTTF, now an AM station at 1600 kHz.
 WCKY-FM's studios and offices are located at Superior and Lafayette in downtown Toledo.

 History

 Beginnings: as WTTF-FM

 WCKY-FM first signed on the air as WTTF-FM in 1963, four years after the premiere of its AM sister.
 The station was founded by Robert G. Wright and Milton Maltz, who formed Malrite Communications, based in Cleveland, Ohio.
 The station first broadcast from its AM transmitter site at an effective radiated power of 3,000 watts at the time of its inception.

-In the mid-1980s, WTTF-FM was granted a construction permit to operate at an effective radiated power of 50,000 watts making 103.7's signal listenable over much of Northwest Ohio as far west as Defiance, to the east where almost makes to Cleveland, to the south also almost making it to Columbus.
+In the mid-1980s, WTTF-FM was granted a construction permit to operate at an effective radiated power of 50,000 watts making 103.7's signal listenable over much of Northwest Ohio.
 WTTF, Inc. built a new tower on County Road 48 to accommodate the larger antenna needed for the upgrade, on the property of its then vice president, Richard J. Wright.
 After the upgrade, there were few changes in the station's program offerings.

-As one of the few high-powered FM radio stations in rural northwest Ohio, the station offered a full-service format of both oldies and adult contemporary music, with high school sports and college sports from Heidelberg College and Tiffin University.
+As one of the few high-powered FM radio stations in rural Northwest Ohio, the station offered a full-service format of both oldies and adult contemporary music, with high school and college sports from Heidelberg College and Tiffin University.

 Break from Malrite

 In the late 1970s, Wright sold his interest in Malrite to his partner.
 The transaction resulted in the split of WTTF-AM-FM from Malrite and operated as a separate entity under Wright's management.
 Wright died of lung cancer in the early 1980s.

 His younger son Richard, who served as the station's engineer, ascended to the position of General Manager.
-Wright's other son Robert (who answered to his middle name Ed until his father's death, then took the nickname "Bob") E. Wright, continued in his capacity as Program Director.
+Wright's other son, Robert "Bob" E. Wright, continued in his capacity as Program Director.